IsraaMShtayeh/Learning-Sprint-/Day6.md

     - body : contains the data we care.
     - ...
 - There is another way to tell JavaScript when promise done do something then(callback)  e.g  fetch().then((value that the promise resolve to ) =>{})
+- Destructing Data is a fancy way of declaring multiple variables at once by extracting values from an object with their property name  , we can also destructure Arrays , assigning variables for their items
+  (if we only care about some of the properties we can omit the others )
+- await vaid only in Async functions,generators and async
+- Async functions return promise .
+-
 - ........will be complete soon....... .................................

 ## Coding Examples